andrebellingan/YAABM/README.md

 example: `RunCovidSimulation.exe -n 100 -s ./Scenarios/Baseline_scenario.json -t 4 -c`

 ### Threading
 The default value for the number of threads is `-t 1`.
 Running single threaded is highly recommended for debugging.

+Your mileage may vary but multi-threading with values greater than `-t 4` will not significanly improve runtimes and very large values (such as 10) will actually result in sub-optimal performance.
+The issue seems to be garbage collection blocking all threads simultaneously, which gets worse the as the number of threads increase.

 Setting `-t 0` will detect the number of logical cores on the system and spawn the corresponding number of threads.
+For the reasons state above this may be counter-productive on systems with a large number of cores and is therefore not recommended.

 **WARNING:** For performance reasons each thread keeps its own agent population in memory.
 A large value of the NumberOfAgents parameter in the scenario file combined with a large number of processing threads can result in high memory usage.
 Users should open task manager and keep an eye on memory usage to select the optimal balance between performance and memory usage, given the amount of RAM available.